-I know of someone who received a pasty letter from
+I know of someone who received a nasty letter

-I know of someone who received a nasty letter from an attorney who represented buyers who'd bought their home nearly a year earlier.
+from an attorney who represented buyers who'd bought their home nearly a year earlier.
 The buyers had an inspection done, and their inspector didn't find the issue they were later complaining about so the complaint didn't go anywhere.
 But it's still a good cautionary tale about why sellers should protect themselves by always ordering an inspection.